skokovin/putout/README.md

 ## Run Locally

 It can start on PC without UI.
-Press F2 to srtart loading process.
+Press F2 to start loading process.

 ## Disclaimer